solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 To generate fine-grained structures, the merged point cloud is fed into a residual network.
 The network consists of an encoder (based on PointNet) and a decoder which learns a refinement for each point which is then added point-by-point to the merged cloud.
 At this stage we have generated the final output point cloud, which represents the predicted complete shape of the object.

-> Coarse-to-fine pass for fine details
+> Coarse-to-fine pass to model fine details of the object

 ## 4. The Loss Function